 The Rooiberg Group is a 2500-6000m thick succession of feldspathic quartzites, arkoses and shales, with interbedded volcanics and felsites.
-It consists of two formations, the lower Damwal (Vdr) and the upper Selons River (Vs), restricted in its distribution to the central part of the basin (Kent 1980, Snyman 1996).
-The Selons River Formation has either a sandstone or a quartzite at its base and mainly consists of red riolite.
-It was further subdivided into the lower Doornkloof Felsite Member and an upper Klipnek Felsite Member (Kent 1980, Visser 1989).
-West of Warmbath (Bela Bela) it is again subdivided into two units, the Kwaggasnek Formation and the Schrikkloof Formation.
+It consists of two formations, the lower Damwal (Vdr) and the upper Selons River (Vs) (Figure 3), restricted in its distribution to the central part of the basin (Kent 1980, Snyman 1996).
+The Selons River Formation has either a sandstone or a quartzite at its base and mainly consists of red rhyolite.
+It (Selons River) was further subdivided into the lower Doornkloof Felsite Member and an upper Klipnek Felsite Member (Kent 1980, Visser 1989) and west of Warmbath (Bela Bela) it is again subdivided into two units, the Kwaggasnek Formation and the Schrikkloof Formation.
 This group has an estimated age of 2,150 Ma (Visser 1989).